pduranti/mercadolibre.github.com/_posts/guide/2012-08-30-first-step.markdown

 ## Retrieve your User Information {#profile}

-Using our [SDKs](/javascript-sdk) you'll be able to retrieve your own user profile using your own application.
+Our [SDKs](/javascript-sdk) will enable you to retrieve your own user profile using your own application.

 <div id="code">
 	<ul>